okdistribute/knead/README.md

 `changed-file`: also known as `remote file`, this is the file that is proposing changes

 `resolved-file`: this is where the approved or disapproved changes will be saved.

-## JS

-See cli.js or test.js for using this module in js.